 Sealing Your Record and Expunging Charges

-In order to have your record cleared of any arrest or charges that took place, you must have the charges expunged from your record.
+To have your record cleared of any arrest or charges that took place, you must have the charges expunged from your record.
 Expungement erases the arrest from ever taking place.
 NRS 179.255 defines all the parameters that must be met in different circumstances for your record to be sealed or expunged.

-Do not hesitate to have your record expunged following your trial, it is very important to do so after a not guilty verdict is reached.
+Do not hesitate to have your record expunged following your trial; it is very important to do so after a not-guilty verdict is reached.
 Failing to do so could prevent you from being hired for a job, living in a particular community, or being granted other rights.

 Discover the Benefits of Working with a Criminal Defense Attorney